ubc-cpsc455-2024S/project-16_dev_dynasty/README.md

 ### Justin

 ### Ryan
-- Found industry contact and managed all communication with client
+- Found industry contact and managed all communication with the client.
 - Set up all frontend pages with routing to allow other users to build upon them.
 Also, configured all initial routing for the Express backend.
-Established a folder structure and components for the team to expand on in Frontend and Backend.
+Established a folder structure and components for the team to expand on in frontend and backend.
-- Restyled the entire app, and fixed major asethetic bugs after proof of concept was built
+- Restyled the entire app, and fixed major aesthetic bugs after proof of concept was built.

 ## Prototype Images